thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 * Oldest houses are in Reykjavík, no real surprise there!
 But maybe more interesting, for most other municipalities most properties are built from 2000, indicating that many new properties have been built the last 20 years.
 * Again, we see Garðabær and Seltjarnarnes have the biggest properties on average but it's Fjarðarbyggð that has the most rooms on average, or 3.5 rooms on average.
 I guess they need there space there in the eastfjords!

 Now let's compare the price trends.
 Here, we have calculated a standardized price per municipality to be able to compare them to each other.
 Chart below is interactive!
-Please have some fun clicking on different municipalities
+Please have some fun clicking on different municipalities.

 <iframe src="{{page.price_trend_mun_bokeh}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.